CPAN-API/metacpan-developer/README.md

 - To debug the changes in the code.

     - For metacpan-web
         - cd /home/metacpan/metacpan.org
-	- ./bin/carton exec daemon-control.pl stop
+        - ./bin/carton exec bin/daemon-control.pl stop
         - ./bin/carton exec plackup -p 5001 -r
     - For cpan-api
         - cd /home/metacpan/api.metacpan.org
-	- ./bin/carton exec daemon-control.pl stop
+        - ./bin/carton exec bin/daemon-control.pl stop
         - ./bin/carton exec plackup -p 5000 -r

 - To connect the web front-end to your local cpan-api backend.

-    Sometimes you may have to make some changes to the backend and reflect the same on the front end.
+    At times you may have to make a few changes to the backend and reflect the same on the front end.
     For Example: Setting up a new API endpoint. metacpan-web by default uses the hosted api i.e https://api.metacpan.org as its backend.
     To configure your local cpan-api, do the following.